StackVista/stackstate-docs/setup/agent/windows.md

 Troubleshooting steps for any known issues can be found in the [StackState support knowledge base](https://support.stackstate.com/hc/en-us/search?category=360002777619&filter_by=knowledge_base&query=agent).

 ## Uninstall

+To uninstall the StackState Agent running on Windows:

+1. In the Windows task bar, search for **control panel**.
+2. In the control panel, open **Add/remove programs**.
+3. Follow the instructions to uninstall the StackState Agent.

 ## Open source